seemebreakthis/Synology-Drive-Client-for-Windows---Team-Folder-in-Files-Explorer-Navigation-Pane/README.md

 5. That's pretty much it

-You can actually also change the "TargetFolderPath" under the CLSID for the original Synology Drive Client, to make the folder structure of your personal Synology Drive also appear in the navigation pane, much like the team folder's behavior.
+You can actually also change the "TargetFolderPath" under the CLSID of the original Synology Drive Client for My Drive, to make the folder structure of your personal Synology Drive also appear in the navigation pane, much like the team folder's behavior.
 That way it is all consistant across OneDrive, (Dropbox?), (Google Drive?), and Synology Drive.